 WHAT YOU'LL LEARN

-Why chasing money without meaning leaves even the most successful people empty
+Why chasing money without meaning leaves people empty

-Why people on opposite sides of every issue share the same core best and worst experiences
+Why enemies share the same core best and worst experiences

-How "enemy makers" in media and politics exploit this brain response to keep us divided
+How "enemy makers" exploit this brain response to divide us

 LEARN MORE